 - Is incrementality defined by sales your company wouldn’t have received if the affiliate channel wasn’t in place?

-These are all important questions that need to be answered before you can start having a conversation with your publishers.
+These are all important questions that need to be answered before you can start having a conversation with your affiliate partners.
 Why?
 Because it’ll affect how you commission them, the terms and conditions you establish, how they market your brand/product/service, the expectations you have of them and vice versa.

 Additionally, it is smart to do some internal investigating to gain better insight into how incrementality has been previously tested.
 Here are some steps: